ikmalsaid/mosqku/README.md

 - Manage all mosques in the system
 - Create and edit mosque administrators
 - Full system configuration access
+- Assign administrators to any mosque

 ### Admin
 - Manage assigned mosque details
 - Control prayer times and announcements
+- Add co-administrators to their mosque
+- Manage mosque inventory and finance
-- Create additional mosque administrators
+- View and manage mosque-specific administrators

 ### User
 - View mosque information